 Send the kids home with a sand pail filled with candy, bubbles, tropical stickers and a fish notepad.

-You could also give your guests hula-hoops or inflatable beach balls, water wings, pool toys, flip flops etc.
+You could also give your guests hula-hoops or inflatable beach balls, water wings, pool toys, flip-flops, etc.

-If you hold a tropical party I’d love to hear about it!
+If you hold a tropical party, I’d love to hear about it!

 These beautiful hibiscus flowers will brighten any table and set the stage for a great luau!
 These decorative dinner size plates are perfect for a meal or party snacks and make clean up a snap.
-Add a decorative touch to any tropical themed occasion. ($15.00 at the time of posting)
+Add a decorative touch to any tropically themed occasion. ($15.00 at the time of posting)

-Creative Converting is a leading manufacturer and distributor of disposable tableware including high-fashion paper napkins plates cups and tablecovers in a variety of solid colors and designs appropriate for virtually any event. ($13.54 at time of posting)
+Creative Converting is a leading manufacturer and distributor of disposable tableware including high-fashion paper napkins plates cups and table covers in a variety of solid colors and designs appropriate for virtually any event. ($13.54 at time of posting)

 Avoid washing silverware after a large gathering with elegant plastic utensil sets.
-Great for graduation parties, banquets, picnics, holiday gatherings, and cookouts, sets of disposable cutlery are a must have when you want to save time and money.
-Each pack contains 16 each of forks, knives and spoons, all made from durable plastic, and can also be easily coordinated with our other solid-color tableware ($6.04 at time of posting)
+Perfect for graduation parties, banquets, picnics, holiday gatherings, and cookouts, sets of disposable cutlery are a must have when you want to save time and money.
+Each pack contains 16 each of forks, knives, and spoons, all made from durable plastic, and can also be easily coordinated with our other solid-color tableware ($6.04 at time of posting)

-This stunning garland is perfect for decorating your luau or jungle themed event String it over a doorway or around the buffet table1 Tropical garland.9 ft. x 3″Tissue garland.
+This stunning garland is perfect for decorating your luau or jungle themed event String it over a doorway or around the buffet table1 Tropical garland.9 ft.
+X 3″Tissue garland.
 (Cost is $4.99 at the time of posting.
 2 strands recommended for party decor for a total of $9.98)